 Provide guidance to students, faculty, and staff regarding recognition of threatening or aberrant behavior that may represent a threat to the community, school, or self.

-Depending on local conditions, a school board may also consider including content on cultural awareness, gang awareness, and substance abuse prevention and intervention.Self-Defense
+DSelf-Defense

-A code of student conduct may, but is not required to, address consideration of self-defense as a factor in determining appropriate disciplinary action.
+A code of student conduct shall include standards for school board policies on self-defense.
+The policy may address the consideration of self-defense as a factor in determining appropriate administrative responses to the event.
 Procedures for such consideration should include an opportunity for the student(s) to present the student’s version of what occurred, as well as a review of facts, involving school personnel and others as appropriate.
 The fact-seeking process may include students and other staff who may have witnessed the incident or have observed previous interactions between the students involved.
-In cases where self-defense is claimed, there may be a “history” between the students that often takes the investigation beyond looking at the single incident to examining patterns of interaction, past threats, and bullying.
-Information is obtained from a variety of persons, including bus drivers, custodians, teachers, other students, and parents.
+In cases where self-defense is claimed, previous interactions between the students may take the investigation beyond looking at the single incident to examining patterns of interaction, past threats, and bullying.
+Information obtained from a variety of persons, including bus drivers, custodians, teachers, other students, and parents may be relevant to determining the administrative response.

 School boards developing disciplinary policies including self-defense should provide criteria that define when an incident would be considered an act of self-defense.
 Based on the criteria used in the judicial system for a claim of self-defense to apply, the following conditions should be met.
 The person claiming self-defense must: